xively/XivelyObjectiveC/README.md

 ### Setting the API Key

-This should be done early as possible if only one API Key is used.
+This should be done as early as possible if only one API Key is used.

 ``` objective-c
 [[XivelyAPI defaultAPI] setApiKey:@"<API Key>"];